mcgill-robotics-archive/electrical/rover/arm/BDC-DRV8842/README.md

 - This version incorporates two DRV8842 chips as opposed to one in the first version.

-- It uses a single 80-pin LSEM connector for power, ground and outputs.
+- It uses a single 80-pin LSEM connector for power, ground and the motor outputs OUT1, OUT2.
 This is connected to the Tiva controller via the arm backplane.

+- IN1 and IN2 are the logic input controls fot OUT1 and OUT2 respectively.

+- nRESET is the reset input: low initializes logic and disables H-bridge outputs.

+- nSLEEP is the sleep mode input: high to enable device, low to enter sleep mode.

+- nFAULT is the fault status: low when in fault condition.

-- For each chip, currents I0-I4 are the input currents, set to high (hardwired).
+- Currents I0-I4 are the input currents: set to high (hardwired).

-- For each chip, the DCY singals are the decay modes that are set ot high (hardwired) for fast decay.
+- DCY singals are the decay modes: set ot high (hardwired) for fast decay.